mishra-rajdeep/simplGPT2/README.md

 # simplGPT2

-**simplGPT2** is a minimal implementation of GPT-2 in PyTorch from scratch (attention, LayerNorm, Transformer blocks), with support for importing pretrained weights and fine‑tuning on tasks like IMDB sentiment classification and DailyDialog dialogue generation.
+**simplGPT2** is a clean, minimal and readable implementation of GPT-2 in PyTorch from scratch.
+It includes core components like Attention, LayerNorm, Transformer blocks and support for importing pretrained weights which are finetuned on tasks like IMDB sentiment classification and DailyDialog dialogue generation.

 ## Features

 - Manual GPT-2 components: causal multi‑head attention, LayerNorm, Feed‑Forward, residual connections
-- Pretrained weight loader for HuggingFace GPT-2
+- Pretrained weight loader from HuggingFace GPT-2
 - Fine‑tuning on:
   - **IMDB** (binary sentiment classification)
   - **DailyDialog** (prompt‑response dialogue bot)